zilishen/documentation/content/nms/adm/tutorials/high-availability.md

 Once we have verified that `keepalived` is running on both systems, we can then compare their states.

 One instance of `keepalived` should be in the active state and the other in standby state.
-We have three methods for checking this:
+We have multiple methods for checking the instances are behaving correctly.

-#### 1. Comparing the IP address assignment on the interface configured with keepalived.
+#### Compare the configured IP address assignment

 Check the `keepalived` configuration in order to obtain the `virtual_ipaddress`: